 A derivative with a positive fair value is recognized as a financial asset whereas a derivative with a negative fair value is recognized as a financial liability.
 Derivatives are not offset in the financial statements unless the Entity has both legal right and intention to offset.
-The impact of the Master Netting Agreements on the Entity's financial position is disclosed in Note 15.8.
 A derivative is presented as a non-current asset or a non-current liability if the remaining maturity of the instrument is more than 12 months and it is not expected to be realized or settled within 12 months.
 Other derivatives are presented as current assets or current liabilities.